What To Do and See in Granada Spain: It’s Not Just the Alhambra

 Street art in Granada’s Realejo Neighborhood.
 Image source: Gwen Fran Flickr

-While you’re strolling, you’ll see the street art of artist Raul Ruiz, known as “El Niño.”
+As you wander, keep an eye out for the striking street art by Raul Ruiz, also known as “El Niño.”

-Stop for tapas or a drink in the Plaza del Campo del Principe, a lively square in the heart of the neighborhood.
-Grab a bit to eat at Papua or Cacho e Pepe.
+Make a stop at the Plaza del Campo del Principe, a bustling square at the heart of Realejo.
+It’s a great spot for tapas or a drink.
+For a bite to eat, try Papua or Cacho e Pepe.

-Be sure to check out the Church of Santo Domingo.
-It’s beautiful inside and out.
-The neighborhood is known for its grand mansions and loverly walled gardens.
+Don’t miss the Church of Santo Domingo, a beautiful sight both inside and out.
+The neighborhood is also famous for its grand mansions and lovely walled gardens, adding to its charm.

 A fountain dedicated to Federico García Lorca in the main square of his birthplace, Fuente Vaqueros, Andalucía, Spain